 Tears for Career Fears

 One big reason given by many people is fear, whether it is rational or not, or whether the threat that triggers it is real or imagined.

 They have probably heard of trying to overcome their career fears before they become paralyzed and dominated by it.
 In addition, they have probably heard unsolicited advice from people who actually can’t relate to what you are going through because they do not personally share your fear.

 How should they cope with a fear that seems so real?
 It really depends on the individual person, how he or she responds to the frustrations and challenges of life.
-Some, however, confront their career fears by being exposed to it, rather than moving away it.
+Some, however, confront their career fears by being exposed to it, rather than moving away from it.

 Fear of the unknown

 This means having the fear something that we are not aware of or cannot control.
 This also means having a tendency to support the status quo because it is known and familiar.
-It is comfortable, too, without a need to take an extra effort to sustain.
+It is comfortable, too, without a need to take extra effort to sustain.